Old abandoned tractor inside a dimly lit barn with wooden walls and ceiling.

-LEIGH SAWMILL logging HISTORY
+LEIGH SAWMILL LOGGING HISTORY

 Step back in time with us at the Leigh Sawmill Cafe Logging Museum and experience rich heritage of the old Leigh Sawmill.